aholachek/bundle-wizard/README.md

 `npx bundle-wizard --desktop`

+### `savePath` argument

+If you want to save the visualization files to disk (maybe in order to deploy it somewhere to share with your team), provide a path:

+`npx bundle-wizard savePath="~/desktop"`

 ### `debug` flag

 If you'd like to see more logging and detailed error messages, add this flag.